 - Bookkeeper – with solid integrity, discipline, and a knack for numbers as well as data entry, sound judgment, excellent communication, and paying keen attention to detail while able to see the big picture.

-In due time, all the positions that you need for your Amazon account will be filled.
+In due time, all the positions that you need for your Amazon account will be filled with experienced Amazon freelancers.
 With a dash of patience and a dab of elbow grease, you as the CEO will have a fully supported group handling all aspects of your Amazon account while you focus on growth and leadership.

 This article and infographic is inspired by Tomer Rabinovich and his Amazon Private Label company.
 Tomer is a full time eCommerce entrepreneur with a focus on the Amazon Private Label business model.
 While not working on his business, Tomer spends most of his time traveling the world speaking at various Amazon seller events.
 Tomer’s knowledge on the ideal makeup of a Private Label Amazon business allowed us to create this amazing piece of content breaking down each role you may hire if looking to build a Private Label business on the Amazon Marketplace.
 FreeeUp thanks Tomer for his expertise.